This peanut butter and chocolate baked oatmeal will be a staple in our house for years to come.

 Peanut Butter & Chocolate Baked Oatmeal

-- 3 to 4 cups quick cooking or regular oats*
+- 4 cups quick cooking or regular oats*

 - 2 tsp. baking powder